FingerMotion Inc. (FNGR): Skating on Thin Ice? We Know the Answer

 FNGR’s Market Performance

-During the last 5 trading sessions, FNGR fell by -37.97%, which changed the moving average for the period of 200-days by -32.32% in comparison to the 20-day moving average, which settled at $4.65.
-In addition, FingerMotion Inc. saw -31.08% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FNGR fell by -11.98%, which changed the moving average for the period of 200-days by +29.40% in comparison to the 20-day moving average, which settled at $5.48.
+In addition, FingerMotion Inc. saw 6.47% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading